Citizen Engagement Committee

 The Citizen Engagement Committee (CEC) is a group of individuals within the CFN Network community who collaborate with CFN on improving care for older Canadians living with frailty, their families and caregivers through citizen/public engagement.

-The mandate of the CEC is to assist CFN in ensuring patients, family caregivers and the broader community are involved in CFN strategic and operations planning, and in improving the patient and family experience in the work it undertakes and funds.
+The mandate of the CEC is to assist CFN in ensuring patients and family/friend caregivers, as well as the broader community, are involved in CFN strategic and operations planning, and in improving the patient and caregiver experience in the work CFN undertakes and funds.
+This includes citizens participating as knowledge users on the CFN Board of Directors, Research Management Committee, and most advisory committees; and in all CFN-funded research, implementation or knowledge translation projects, in a meaningful way, as knowledge users.

 Click on the names below for more information: